 Find support groups where you can share your concerns with other mothers who know what you’ re going through also help you to overcome.
-Talking with a social group or counsellor can help you deal with issues over raising a child.
+Talking with a social group or counselor can help you deal with issues over raising a child.

 Always talk to a doctor before you start taking any medicines during pregnancy.
 Don’t start taking it unless your doctor suggests you to

 Many women find comfort in activities like yoga, exercise, and meditation.
-If you are feeling stressed or overwhelmed talking to a friend, family members or faith therapist can help you feel better.
+If you are feeling stressed or overwhelmed talking to a friend, family member or faith therapist can help you feel better.

 Many moms feel anxious or depressed at some point in their pregnancy and some may even need treatment for it but a mental health problem doesn’t have to be a problem for you or your baby.
 Get the help you need to feel better; you will be doing the best thing for you both.

 What should you know about mental health during pregnancy?

 Pregnancy is often seen as a happy time for expectant parents.
 It’s normal for you and your partner to experience a range of emotions as you prepare to become parents.
 Your mood could quickly change from enthusiasm or happiness to sadness or anxiety.